dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 ## .NET client

-### Server to client streaming
+### Server-to-client streaming

 The `StreamAsChannelAsync` method on `HubConnection` is used to invoke a server-to-client streaming method.
 Pass the hub method name, and arguments defined in the hub method, to `StreamAsChannelAsync`.
 The generic parameter on `StreamAsChannelAsync<T>` specifies the type of objects returned by the streaming method.
 A `ChannelReader<T>` is returned from the stream invocation, and represents the stream on the client.
-To read data, a common pattern is to loop over `WaitToReadAsync` and call `TryRead` when data is available.
-The loop will end when the stream has been closed by the server, or the cancellation token passed to `StreamAsChannelAsync` is canceled.

 ::: moniker range=">= aspnetcore-2.2"